lmorchard/fxos-at-mug/slides.md

 * A very small Linux distro that borrows from the [Android Open Source Project](http://source.android.com/)

-* Shares some drivers, hardware abstractions, and dev tools with Android
+* Shares Android drivers and low-level dev tools

-* Generally runs on the same hardware as Android (with some coaxing)
+* Runs on similar hardware as Android

 * Does *not* run Android apps